eddietheengineer/VoronDocs/first_time_guide.md

 The [Switchwire](http://vorondesign.com/voron_switchwire) is a Voron take on a classic Mendel (aka "bedflinger") design.
 It is a CoreXZ design so the print head is belt driven in both the X and Z axis eliminating the typical leadscrew Z drive allowing for very fast Z movement speeds and less weight on the grantry by moving the X motor to the frame.
 The stiff 3030/3060 contructed frame is just large enough to cover the entire swing of the bed and allows for a natural enclosure.

+# Extruders and Variants

+## Mobius

+Mobius is the original Bowden extruder for Voron printers, designed to be mounted on the frame.
+Highly optimized, dual gear, and very effective for Bowden setups.
+Driven by a full-size NEMA17 motor.

+## Jetpack

+Jetpack is a modified Mobius designed to be mounted on the X axis for a shorter Bowden.
+It is driven by a compact "pancake" NEMA17 motor.

+## Afterburner

+Afterburner is not specifically an extruder, but the collective name for the Voron direct-drive interchangeable toolhead system.

+## Clockwork

+Clockwork is the name given to the original extruder system for Afterburner.
+It is a repackaged BMG dual-gear extruder driven by a compact "pancake" NEMA17 motor.
+The Afterburner term is commonly used to refer to this extruder.

+## Pocketwatch

+Pocketwatch is the Afterburner Clockwork repackaged for the smaller size needed by the V0 printer.

+## Galileo

+Galileo is the newest extruder designed to fit on an Afterburner toolhead.
+It is based on the [Orbiter](https://www.thingiverse.com/thing:4223085) extruder and incorporates a planetary gear reduction to allow a smaller housing size and even smaller motor to be used in order to reduce weight.

 # Building the Printer

 ## Printing Parts